 Made from the flax plant, it’s one of the strongest fibers known to man – and the oldest.
 Making linen yarn requires few pesticides, and reduces CO2 emissions by 30% and water use by 90% versus conventional cotton.
 It has a fresh, crisp and richly-textured feel.

 Many denim brands use a leather patch on the backs of their jeans.
 We decided to stop with the use of leather since 2016.
 We replaced the leather patch for a patch made of jacron.
 Jacron is made of recycled paper.
 It’s a washable and very resistant material and makes all Kuyichi jeans vegan proof.

 Tencel is made from eucalyptus wood pulp.
 In production over 99% of the solvents and chemicals used are captured and recycled.
 Making Tencel fibers reduces greenhouse gas emissions by almost 50% and water consumption by 90% versus conventional cotton.
 It feels soft, doesn’t crease and is durable.

 Plastic bottles are collected, shredded and re-spun.
 This saves over 75% of the greenhouse gas emissions and more than 90% of the human-toxic chemicals needed to produce virgin polyester.
 Furthermore recycling PET stops plastic from polluting the land and oceans, and it gives a soft and smooth look and feel to the fabric.

 LASER & OZON

-The colour indigo has a rich history.
-Natural indigo is one of the oldest colours used for dyeing textiles Blue pigments – from blue plants – were rare and therefor it was an expensive colour.
+The color indigo has a rich history.
+Natural indigo is one of the oldest colors used for dyeing textiles.
+Blue pigments – from blue plants – were rare and therefore it was an expensive color.
 In the 19th century synthetic indigo was developed which made it cheaper to use.
-Unfortunately synthetic pigments are a lot more polluting.
-These pigments don’t biodegrade and therefor the water needs to be filtered with care.
-Our first wash with naturel indigo is the Herbal Blue.
+Unfortunately, synthetic pigments cause way more pollution, as these pigments don’t biodegrade and therefore the water needs to be filtered with care.
+Our first wash with natural indigo is the Herbal Blue.